nichealpham/sandrasoft/README.md

 6. Write Single-responsibility model.
 7. Test before commit (TDD).
 8. Work on big picture skeleton, then fill in the details later. (interface => implementation)
-9. Independent components that can be reused.
+9. Write independent components that can be reused.
 10. Master your craft.

 ### The MIT License (MIT)